roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 {% endblock %}
 ```

 Refresh.
-Yeah, it's not perfect (yet), but the template inheritance is working!
+Yeah, it's not great (yet), but the template inheritance is working!

 ## Including Static Files in a Template

 Hopefully you are familiar with what static files are, you know, `.css`, `.js`, image files, etc.

-If we want catcollector to look better, we're going to have to be able to define some custom CSS.
+If we want Cat Collector to look better, we're going to have to be able to define some custom CSS.

-Django projects are pre-configured with a `'django.contrib.staticfiles'` app installed designed to serve static files.
+Django projects are pre-configured with a `'django.contrib.staticfiles'` app installed for the purpose of serving static files.

 At the bottom of **settings.py**, there is a `STATIC_URL = '/static/'` variable that declares what folder within the app to look for static files in.